Constitution

 20. Notice of General Meetings and Resolutions

-20.1 Notice of date, time and place of General Meeting, stating the last date for submitting resolutions shall be sent to each member of the club at their known postal address or email at least 21 days before the date of the meeting.
+20.1.
+Notice of date, time and place of General Meeting, stating the last date for submitting resolutions, shall be sent to each member of the Club at their last known postal address or email, at least 21 days before the date of the meeting.

-20.2 Notice of any proposed resolution unless recommended by the commitee shall be submitted in writing to the Hon.
+20.2.
+Notice of any proposed resolution unless recommended by the Committee, shall be submitted in writing to the Hon.
 Secretary 28 days prior to the meeting and signed by the proposer and seconder.
-The committee will deliberate the proposal and will recommend its adoption or rejection at the AGM.
+The Committee will deliberate the proposal and will recommend it's adoption or rejection at the AGM.

-20.4 Accidental omission to give notice to, or non receipt of notice by any member under paragraph 20.1 and 20.2 of the rule shall not invalidate any of the proceedings of the meeting.
+20.4.
+Accidental omission to give notice to, or non receipt of notice by any member under paragraph 20.1 and 20.2 of this rule shall not invalidate any of the proceedings of the meeting.

-21.2 The Chairman or member elected to take the chair and all members excluding juniors shall be entitled to vote.
+21.2.
+The Chair or member elected to take the chair and all members, excluding juniors, shall be entitled to vote.

-21.3 In the event of a tied vote the Chairman shall have a second or casting vote.
+21.3.
+In the event of a tied vote the Chair shall have a second or casting vote.

-21.4 With the exception of these rules, any motion or resolution will be passed with a majority vote.
+21.4.
+With the exception to these rules, any motion or resolution will be passed with a majority vote.

-21.6 The meeting will be concluded in accordance with the agenda as approved by the committee and a copy will be available at the meeting.
+21.6.
+The meeting will be conducted in accordance with the agenda as approved by the Committee and a copy will be available at the meeting.

 22. Dissolution